igingu/solidity-bits-and-pieces/README.md

 # solidity-bits-and-pieces
 Repository holding code I wrote in order to learn solidity.
-Some of it is inspired by https://solidity-by-example.org/
+Some of it is inspired by https://solidity-by-example.org/, or by OpenZeppelin implementations.